Our Theory Of Change

 What's At Stake

+An estimated 18 million acres of forest, which is roughly the size of the country of Panama, are lost each year.
 Indigenous communities are the first people to experience changing climates ranging from extreme droughts to long-lasting rainfall causing floods and havoc.
-Indigenous forests are cleared for commercial purposes, releasing carbon into the atmosphere to drive global warming while leaving indigenous communities landless.
+Indigenous forests are cleared for commercial purposes, releasing carbon into the atmosphere to drive global warming while leaving Indigenous communities landless.
 Those communities are left with no avenues to resist unsustainable land grabbing or address it on a local and global level.

+We combine storytelling with geospatial data.
+We train Indigenous communities to tell their stories and build their capacity to map Indigenous lands to secure tenure, manage natural resources, and strengthen Indigenous culture and wisdom.
 We use geographic information systems (GIS) to ensure that the introduction of spatial technologies into rural communities unfolds in a truly participatory manner.
-We train indigenous communities to develop and store detailed maps of ancestral rainforests into geographic information systems.
+We train Indigenous communities to develop and store detailed maps of ancestral rainforests into geographic information systems.
 This will allow communities to define their territories and monitor environmental change.

 We work together with environmental lawyers involved in groundbreaking environmental and human rights issues globally.
-These strategic partnerships, our storytelling approach and the geospatial data will enable indigenous communities to secure ancestral land and take on land tenure and legal battles to prevent commercial land grabbing and deforestation.
+These strategic partnerships, our storytelling approach and the geospatial data will enable Indigenous communities to secure ancestral land and take on land tenure and legal battles to prevent commercial land grabbing and deforestation.